-How to Help You and Your Child Learn, Accept and Manage Type 1 Diabetes
+How to Help Your Child Learn About, Accept, and Manage Type 1 Diabetes

 Children with Type 1 diabetes often have a gene that tells the immune system to destroy the cells that produce insulin.
 When a child’s body attacks the insulin-producing cells in the pancreas, the immune system destroys the cells as if they were an infection.
 When this happens, the child’s body no longer will produce insulin, the hormone that carries blood sugar to the cells.